abhaysastry1/cityscout/README.md

 1. Install Dolt by [building from source](https://docs.dolthub.com/introduction/installation/source).
 2. Clone the FBI NIBRS data repository hosted on Dolthub [here](https://www.dolthub.com/repositories/Liquidata/fbi-nibrs) using the command `dolt clone Liquidata/fbi-nibrs`.
 Please keep in mind that this is a 1.1TB database, so ensure you have sufficient storage space.
-3. Run the ___ script to get the necessary columns for further analysis.
+3. Run the [data_merge_and_clean.ipynb](https://github.com/abhaysastry1/cityscout/blob/main/data_merge_and_clean.ipynb) script to get the necessary columns and merge the files to get the final output file for further analysis.
 The script uses PySpark.
 Ensure the file path is correct when running the script.
-4. Merge the files by running [merge.py](https://github.com/abhaysastry1/cityscout/blob/main/merge.py) script.
-5. The merged_output.csv file was renamed and used in further analyses.
+4. The final2015_2021_merged.csv file was used in further analyses.

 Alternatively, please feel free to access the data used for our tool, which is linked under Data Source.